Cosmological Backgrounds of Gravitational Waves: Introduction. Gravitational waves, probe of the early universe

 where $M_{Pl}$ denotes the Planck mass, $G=1/M_{Pl}^2$ the Newton constant, $H(T)\sim T^2/M_{Pl}$ the Hubble rate in the radiation dominated era, and we have assumed a weak interaction with rate $\Gamma(T)=n\,\sigma \,v$, with the number density of particles $n\sim T^3$, cross-section $\sigma\sim G^2T^2$ and $v\sim1$.
 This estimate shows that the GW interaction rate is smaller than the Hubble parameter, essentially at any temperature in the universe $T < M_{Pl}$ for which our present knowledge about gravitation holds.
 In other words, GWs propagate freely in the early universe, immediately after they are generated.
 This means that GWs carry unique information about the processes that produced them, and therefore about the state of the universe at epochs and energy scales unreachable by any other means.
 The energy scales that GWs can probe extend far beyond the reach of presently available observational probes of the universe, mostly based on electromagnetic emission.
 Furthermore, GWs can provide information on particle physics theories, in a complementary way to the Large Hadron Collider or future particle colliders.
 In this review we present the majority of mechanisms proposed in the literature, typically based on theories beyond the Standard Model of particle physics, that generate GWs in the early universe.
 These mechanisms can occur within a broad range of energies, from the QCD scale $\sim \mathcal{O}(10^2)$ MeV, all the way up to the inflationary scale, bounded as $E_{\rm inf}\lesssim 10^{16}$ GeV.

-The potential of GW detection to improve our knowledge of the early universe, is in principle comparable to the one of the CMB at its dawn, which marked the beginning of modern cosmology.
-Still, the GW signals must have sufficient amplitude to be captured by current and future GWs detectors.
-In general, this requires the production of a substantial amount of tensor anisotropies of any kind.
-Given the well established large-scale homogeneity and isotropy of the universe, this condition is not straightforward to achieve.
-There are however, as we will see in detail, a number of well motivated mechanisms that can generate cosmological GW backgrounds within the reach of some GW experiments.
-Furthermore, the number of present and planned GW detectors is increasing, and presently include: the network of terrestrial interferometers, currently composed by aLIGO and aVirgo, but to be complemented by KAGRA in the near future, and subsequently by LIGO India; the space-based interferometer LISA, which has been accepted by the European Space Agency with a predicted launch date around 2034; and Pulsar Timing Arrays, which in the future will reach extreme sensitivity with the Square Kilometre Array.
+The potential of GW detection to improve our knowledge of the early universe, is in principle comparable to the one of the CMB detection at its dawn, which marked the beginning of modern cosmology.
+Still, the GW signals must have sufficient amplitude to be captured by current and future GW detectors.
+In general, this requires the production of a substantial amount of tensor metric fluctuations.
+Fortunately, as we will see in detail, there are a number of well motivated mechanisms that can generate cosmological GW backgrounds within the reach of some GW experiments.
+Furthermore, the number of present and planned GW detectors is increasing, and presently include: the network of terrestrial interferometers, currently composed by aLIGO and aVirgo, but to be complemented by KAGRA in the near future, and subsequently by LIGO India; the space-based interferometer LISA, which has been accepted by the European Space Agency with a predicted launch date around 2034; and Pulsar Timing Arrays, which in the future will reach an extreme sensitivity with the Square Kilometre Array.
 The present review aims at presenting in detail an updated view of our current understanding of potential sources from the early universe, that may generate a cosmological GW background.
 Our review updates and completes in this way, previous reviews on the topic, such as~\cite{Allen:1996vm,Hogan:1998dv,Hogan:2006va,Maggiore:1999vm,Buonanno:2003th}, or the more recent ones~\cite{Guzzetti:2016mkm,Cai:2017cbj}.